onehouseinc/LakeView/README.md

 # Deployment Models

 LakeView supports three deployment models:
-- **Pull Model:** Grant LakeView access to your Hudi metadata files with an IAM role template.
+- **Pull Model (Recommended):** Grant LakeView access to your Hudi metadata files with an IAM role template.
 LakeView will continuously pull the latest metadata.
 - **Push Model:** Install and run the metadata extractor software within your cloud environment to push metadata to LakeView.
 - **LakeView SyncTool:** Install and run a LakeView SyncTool JAR in your existing Hudi jobs to push metadata to LakeView.
 This functions similarly to Hudi's catalog integrations, such as the [DataHub SyncTool](https://hudi.apache.org/docs/syncing_datahub/).